CoryFishi/PropertyManagementSolution/README.md

   - **Unit status count:** Located at the top of the page is the count of Rented, Delinquent, Vacant, and grand total of all units tied to the selected facility.
   - **Page responsiveness:** When the page reaches certain stages of size the page correctly removes/resized elements to keep the experience enjoyable.
   - **Facility URL link:** The facility name located in the navigation bar links you directed to the access control page with OpenTech.
+  - **Pagination:** Save system resources by limiting the amount of units displayed at one time with the pagination tool.
+  - **Import/Export of Tenant Details:** Every tenant is able to mass updated by use of importing/exporting a csv file.